How to choose background for videos? Let's see!

 Your video backdrop is the best chance to make an excellent first impression.
 So, make sure it is relevant to your video's content and relates to the business or industry you're in.

 For example, if you're talking about your eCommerce business that sells clothes for children, don't have a background of a beach.
-A background of a library or a classroom would be perfect for a training or educational video.
+A background of a library or a classroom would be perfect for training or educational video or you can use transparent background maker to make it transparent.

 Good lighting is the key!